hosseinkarami-dev/NEAR-RPC-Client-Kotlin/README.md

 NEAR provides an OpenAPI specification for its JSON-RPC interface, but a high-quality Kotlin client optimized for Android developers was missing.
 This project:

 - Auto-generates Kotlin models + a typed client from NEAR's OpenAPI spec.
-- Converts `snake_case` → `camelCase` to match Kotlin conventions.
 - Uses `kotlinx.serialization` and Ktor for serialization and HTTP.
 - Splits types and client so consumers can depend only on what they need.